-The Williamsons wanted to operate the orchard and packing shed using renewable energy - for both the environmental benefits and to futureproof the business against rising power prices.
+The Williamsons wanted to operate the orchard and packing shed using renewable energy, capturing the environmental benefits as well as futureproofing the business against rising power prices.

-The business financed its 75kW solar system through the Bank of Queensland Energy Efficient Equipment Finance Program, which draws on CEFC finance to enable smaller-scale borrowers to reap the benefits of clean energy.
+The Great Australian Squeeze financed the 75kW solar system through the Bank of Queensland Energy Efficient Equipment Finance Program, which draws on CEFC finance to enable smaller-scale borrowers to reap the benefits of clean energy.

 New South Wales, Solar, Renewable energy